icarly10910/lab2-teamGreenBean/lab2-writeup.md

 ## Question 2 - Grammars: Understanding a Language

-### (a) Describe the language defined by the following grammar:
-Consider the following two grammars for expressions e.
+### (a) Consider the following two grammars for expressions e.
 In both grammars, operator and operand are the same; you do not need to know their productions for this question.

 		e ::= operand | e operator operand